ros2/ros2_documentation/source/Roadmap.rst

 * Additional Graph API features [\*\* / \*\*\*]

+  * Introspect QoS setting for all (especially remote) topics
   * a la ROS 1 Master API: http://wiki.ros.org/ROS/Master_API
   * Event-based notification
   * Requires knowledge of the rmw interface which needs to be extended

+* Executor

+  * Performance improvements (mostly around the waitset)
+  * Deterministic ordering (fair scheduling)
+  * Work with callback groups
+  * Decouple waitables

+* Message generation

+  * Catch-up message generation for languages not support out-of-the-box
+  * Mangle field names in message to avoid language specific keywords
+  * Improve generator performance by running them in the same Python interpreter

+* Launch

+  * Support use case of using ``xacro`` to perform substitutions before passing the result containing parameters
+  * Use pytest for launch testing
+  * Support for launching multi-node executables (i.e. manual composition)
+  * Extend launch XML/YAML support: events and event handlers, tag namespaces and aliasing

+* Rosbag

+  * Support recording services (and actions)

+* ros1_bridge

+  * Support bridging actions

+* RMW configuration

+  * Unified standard way of configuring the middleware

 * Remapping [\*\* / \*\*\*]